mslansky/pethealth-backend/README.md

 ## Application
 Endpoints:

+/api/profiles/ - This main route endpoint GETS all profiles and POSTS a new profile CREATED

-/api/profiles/:profilesid - This endpoint allows for POSTING a pet profile | also allows for DELETE
+/api/profiles/:profilesid - This endpoint DELETES one specific pet profile

 /api/diaries/:diaryid - This endpoint allows for CREATING one specific diary entry, UPDATING one diary, and DELETING diary